The model theory of Commutative Near Vector Spaces: Preliminaries

-\begin{defn} \cite{Andre} ($V$, $F$) is called a \textit{near vector space over F} if the following condition holds: The quasi-kernel $Q = Q(V)$ of $V$ generates the group ($V$, $+$), i.e. every element is equal to a finite sum of elements of the quasi-kernel. \end{defn}
+\begin{defn}(Definition 4.1., \cite{Andre}) $(V, F)$ is called a \textit{near-vector space over F} if the following condition holds: The quasi-kernel $Q = Q(V)$ of $V$ generates the group $(V, +),$ i.e. every element is equal to a finite sum of elements of the quasi-kernel. \end{defn}